Etanarvazac/blocktopograph/README.md

 **Bucket List:**
 First thing's first, cleanup and fixing what's broken.
-1. Got to have the ability to access the new file location.
-Whether that's direct modifications, or moving worlds to a temporary folder and zipping it in a .mcworld file for importing.
+1. Got to have the ability to access the new file location (../Android/Data/com.mojang.minecraftpe/files/games/com.mojang) Whether that's direct modifications, or moving worlds to a temporary folder and zipping it in a .mcworld file for importing.
 One of the two must happen.
 2. Map needs an overhaul.
 Coloration, enity appearance, etc. It's all got to get updated.
 3. NBT Editor also needs an overhaul.
 Tree view has it's benifits, but this is currently a bit sloppy.
 So it needs cleaned up.
 4. Enity views (including players).
 An effort will be made to decode player names for multiplayer worlds.
 If not, a nicknaming ability will be added.